-One can find a relation between the circuit Laplacian and a tight binding Hamiltonian.
-If we write $J_{pq} (\omega)=i\omega H_{pq}$, then $H_{pq}$ can be considered as a tight binding Hamiltonian, in which $t_{pq} (\omega)$ is the hopping between sites $p$ and $q$, and $\mu_p (\omega)$ denotes the onsite potential at site $p$.
-The nodes play the role of sites in the lattice.
-In this picture, capacitors are equivalent to negative hopping parameters.
-The positive hoppings can be simulated by inductors $-C \leftrightarrow \frac{1}{\omega^2 L}$ or by considering a subnode \cite{dong}.
-In Ref.~\cite{dong}, it was shown that a hopping with an arbitrary complex phase can be simulated by the subnode method.
-Alternatively, the complex hoppings can be implemented with operational amplifiers \cite{calibration}.
-One of the main measurable quantities is impedance between nodes which is written as \cite{tcircuits,corner}
+where $C_{p} (L_{p})$ is the capacitance (inductance) between the node $p$ and the grounded electrode, and $C_{pq} (L_{pq})$ is the capacitance (inductance) between the nodes $p$ and $q$.
+If we write $J_{pq} (\omega)=i\omega H_{pq}$, then $H_{pq}$ can be regarded as a tight-binding Hamiltonian, in which $t_{pq} (\omega)$ is the hopping parameter between the sites $p$ and $q$, and $\mu_p (\omega)$ denotes the onsite potential at site $p$.
+It is interesting that there is a correspondence between the circuit Laplacian and a tight-binding Hamiltonian.
+If the electric circuit is only composed of capacitors and inductors, the $H_{pq}$ will be a Hermitian Hamiltonian, however, resistors can cause non-Hermiticity.
+In this simulation, the nodes play the role of atomic sites in a lattice.
+According to the second formula in Eq.~\ref{Jpq}, capacitors can be considered as negative hopping parameters $(-C)$ if there is no inductor while positive hoppings can be simulated by inductors $(1/\omega^2 L)$ if there is no capacitor.
+The complex hoppings can be implemented with the operational amplifiers \cite{calibration} or subnode \cite{dong}.
+The subnode method is a simulation of hopping parameters with arbitrary complex phase factors by using the elements such as capacitors, inductors, and also several subnodes defined on each node \cite{dong}.
+Note that we assume that the units of the Hamiltonian $H_{pq}$ and driving frequency $\Omega$ are $n F$.
+It is easy to change the units of the corresponding parameters in energy.
+One of the main measurable quantities is the impedance between two special nodes, which is written as \cite{tcircuits,corner}

-Where $G=J^{-1}$ is the Green function of the circuit.
-To find the two-point impedance experimentally, the two nodes should be attached to an external current source, so a current such as $I_p$ exits from the $p$ node and enters into another node, let's call it $q$.
-Then the impedance is derived as the ratio of the potential difference between these two nodes and the current at the $p$ node; $Z_{pq}=\frac{V_p-V_q}{I_p}$ \cite{rafi}.
-It was shown that the impedance diverges between the edges of the sample in a topological phase due to the localization of wave functions of edge states and vanishing $j_n$ \cite{tcircuits, corner}.
-Interestingly, the Green's function of the circuit can be determined experimentally by entering a current through the $p$ node $I_p$ and measuring the potential at the $q$ node, $V_q^{(p)}$, so the Green's function is defined as $G_{pq}=\frac{V_q^{(p)}}{I_p}$ \cite{skin}.
-Moreover, the band structure of the system is accessible in experiment \cite{recons}.
-If the Floquet Hamiltonian is considered as a static tight binding with d+1 dimension, then this Hamiltonian can be simulated in electrical circuits which consist of capacitors and inductors \cite{dong}.
-In the following we demonstrate this possibility and try to implement Floquet Hamiltonian in an electrical circuit for a simple model.
+where $G=J^{-1}$ is the Green function of the circuit.
+It was shown that the two-point impedance diverges between the edges of the sample in a topological phase due to localization of the wave functions attributed to the edge states and vanishing $j_n$ \cite{tcircuits, corner}.
+It is possible to implement and simulate FH as a static Hamiltonian in an electric circuit consisting of capacitors and inductors \cite{dong}.
+In what follows, we try to implement FH in an electric circuit for a simple model.